This month, residents along the West Coast have grappled with destructive wildfires.

 NOTE: This data includes all wildland fire excluding fires classified as “prescribed” or planned by government agencies.

 The result is the third trend: The average wildfire is burning a larger area of land.
 Between 1983 and 1992, the average wildfire affected 43 acres of land, the size of 33 football fields.
-Between 2009 and 2018, the average fire affected 104 acres, half the size of the National Mall.
+Between 2009 and 2018, the average fire affected 107 acres, a third the size of the National Mall.

 In terms of the nearly 670,000 of wildfires reported nationally between 2009 and 2018, five states were responsible for 41% of those: Texas (13%), California (12%), North Carolina (6%), Georgia (6%) and Florida (4%).